-- 1. The Nuclear Suppliers Group (NSG) is a group of nuclear supplier countries which seeks to contribute to the non-proliferation of nuclear weapons through the implementation of two sets of guidelines for nuclear exports and nuclear related exports.
-Thirty-four countries are currently members of the NSG.
-These countries pursue the aims of the NSG through adherence to the Guidelines which are adopted by consensus and through an exchange of information, notably on developments of nuclear proliferation concern. - 2.
-The first set of NSG guidelines governs the export of items that are exclusively for nuclear use.
-These include: (I) nuclear material; (ii) nuclear reactors and equipment therefor; (iii) non-nuclear material for reactors; (iv) plant and equipment for the reprocessing, enrichment and conversion of nuclear material and for fuel fabrication and heavy water production; and (v) technology associated with each of the above items. - 3.
-The second set of guidelines governs the export of nuclear related dual-use items and technologies-that is, items that can make a significant contribution to an unsafeguarded nuclear fuel cycle or nuclear explosive activity, but which have non-nuclear uses as well, for example in industry. - 4.
-The NSG guidelines are consistent with, and complement the various international, legally-binding instruments in the field of nuclear non-proliferation.
-These include the Treaty on the Nonproliferation of Nuclear Weapons (the NPT), and the Treaty for the Prohibition of Nuclear Weapons in Latin America (Treaty of Tlatelolco), the South Pacific Nuclear Free Zone Treaty (Treaty of Rarotonga), the African Nuclear-Weapon-Free Zone Treaty (Treaty of Pelindaba) and the Treaty on the Southeast Asia Nuclear Weapon-Free Zone (Treaty of Bangkok). - 5.
-The Guidelines aim to ensure that nuclear trade for peaceful purposes does not contribute to the proliferation of nuclear weapons or other nuclear explosive devices without hindering international trade and cooperation in the nuclear field.
-The Guidelines facilitate the development of trade in this area by providing the means whereby obligations to facilitate peaceful nuclear cooperation can be implemented in a manner consistent with international nuclear non-proliferation norms.
-The NSG urges all states to adhere to the Guidelines. - 6.
-The commitment of NSG members to rigorous conditions of supply, in the context of the further development of the applications of nuclear energy for peaceful purposes, makes the NSG a central element of the international nuclear non-proliferation regime.
+- 1. The Nuclear Suppliers Group (NSG) is a group of nuclear supplier countries which seeks to contribute to the non-proliferation of nuclear weapons through the implementation of two sets of Guidelines for nuclear exports and nuclear related exports.
+Members of the NSG are listed in the Annex.
+The members pursue the aims of the NSG through adherence to the NSG Guidelines which are adopted by consensus, and through an exchange of information, notably on developments of nuclear proliferation concern. - 2.
+The first set of NSG Guidelines1 governs the export of items that are especially designed or prepared for nuclear use.
+These include: (i) nuclear material; (ii) nuclear reactors and equipment therefor; (iii) non-nuclear material for reactors; (iv) plant and equipment for the reprocessing, enrichment and conversion of nuclear material and for fuel fabrication and heavy water production; and (v) technology associated with each of the above items. - 3.
+The second set of NSG Guidelines2 governs the export of nuclear related dual-use items and technologies, that is, items that can make a major contribution to an unsafeguarded nuclear fuel cycle or nuclear explosive activity, but which have non-nuclear uses as well, for example in industry. - 4.
+The NSG Guidelines are consistent with, and complement, the various international, legally binding instruments in the field of nuclear non-proliferation.
+These include the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), and the Treaty for the Prohibition of Nuclear Weapons in Latin America (Treaty of Tlatelolco), the South Pacific Nuclear-Free-Zone Treaty (Treaty of Rarotonga), the African Nuclear-Weapon-Free Zone Treaty (Treaty of Pelindaba) and the Treaty on the Southeast Asia Nuclear-Weapon-Free Zone (Treaty of Bangkok). - 5.
+The NSG Guidelines aim to ensure that nuclear trade for peaceful purposes does not contribute to the proliferation of nuclear weapons or other nuclear explosive devices which would not hinder international trade and cooperation in the nuclear field.
+The NSG Guidelines facilitate the development of trade in this area by providing the means whereby obligations to facilitate peaceful nuclear cooperation can be implemented in a manner consistent with international nuclear non-proliferation norms.
+The NSG urges all States to adhere to the Guidelines. - 6.
+The commitment of NSG members to rigorous conditions of supply, in the context of the further development of the applications of nuclear energy for peaceful purposes, makes the NSG one of the elements of the international nuclear non-proliferation regime.